Moraine Park Rental Guidelines and Fees

 Notification of cancellation is required.
 Failure to provide a 48-hour notification of cancellation may compromise future ability to access MPTC facilities.
 MPTC reserves the right to cancel any reservation for use of its facilities within 45 calendar days prior to the date of the scheduled activity.

 All users are responsible for damage caused to persons or property as a result of intentional or negligent conduct during their use of the facilities or equipment.
 At the discretion of the campus coordinator, liability insurance up to $1,000,000 may be required at the expense of the renting individual, group, or organization.
 The Certificate of Insurance shall be filed with the campus coordinator three (3) days prior to the event.

 Organizers of on-campus events must use the campus-contracted caterer; any exceptions must be approved by College administration.
-Catering contacts are identified on the application.
-User groups are responsible for payment for the guaranteed number or the actual number served, whichever amount is greater.
-Refer to the policy tab of the catering request link for additional policies regarding scheduling and cancellation, service charges, etc.
+Catering information is identified on the application.
+Refer to the catering website for additional policies regarding scheduling, cancellation, service charges, etc.

 Alcoholic beverages may not be consumed or carried in on the premises of MPTC except at those functions sponsored by District departments or hosted by outside agencies utilizing college facilities as approved by College administration.
 Authorization to sell, distribute, and/or consume alcoholic beverages is subject to the laws, regulations and ordinances of the State of Wisconsin, the local municipality, and the procedures of MPTC.
 In all cases, participants must provide some visible form of official identification to verify that the individual is of legal drinking age.
 Non-alcoholic beverages must also be available to event attendees.